microchip-pic-avr-examples/pic18f56q71-simple-oscilloscope-mplab-mcc/README.md

 **Important: Wait until the board is powered BEFORE applying input signals.**

+All signals (excl. analog input) are connected on the Curosity Nano without modifications.

 | Pin | Function
 | --- | ---------
 | RA0 | Pushbutton (SW0)